 Intestinal Malrotation and Volvulus

-Having a sick child is every parent’s worst nightmare, so when Adriane Hanelt’s two-week old daughter Rebecca would not stop vomiting, the former nurse was panicked.
+Having a sick child is every parent’s worst nightmare, so when Adriane Hanelt’s 2-week old daughter Rebecca would not stop vomiting, the former nurse was panicked.

 At Children’s, Rebecca was diagnosed with intestinal malrotation and volvulus, her intestine was twisted causing the obstruction detected in her x-rays.
 The young infant, only 15-days old, would need surgery to correct the problem.